-Perfect Road Trips for When You Need to Escape Seattle
+Perfect Fall Road Trips for When You Need to Escape Seattle

 Hit the coast, explore inland, or do a little of both.

-Washington state is home to 100 state parks, three national parks, and 157 miles of scenic coastline, so we're basically spoiled for choice.
-But you definitely can't go wrong at any of scenic road trip destinations in Washington below, all within a few hours of Seattle.
-Just remember, Washington still has a statewide mask mandate -- so you’ll need to wear one wherever you go.
+The long and the short of it is that you truly can't go wrong at any of the scenic road trip destinations in Washington below, all within a few hours of Seattle.
+Just remember, Washington still has a statewide mask mandate—so you’ll need to wear one wherever you go.

-While many national parks around the country are not yet open to the public, Olympic National Park is undergoing a phased reopening -- meaning that while some sections are still closed (namely Shi Shi Beach and Second Beach), all roads and campgrounds are now open.
+While many national parks around the country are not yet open to the public, Olympic National Park is undergoing a phased reopening—meaning that while some sections are still closed (namely Shi Shi Beach and Second Beach), all roads and campgrounds are now open.
 Some areas are also closed for non-COVID-19-related construction (that’s Hurricane Hill Trail/Road as well as Spruce Railroad Trail at Lake Crescent).
+And, most recently, East Beach Road at Lake Crescent is closed at Highway 101 due to wildfire debris.
 But, with almost one million acres and over 70 miles of coastline, there’s still plenty to see.

 Notably, there are no roads that cross through the park, so keep that in mind when you’re planning your trip, and wear your hiking boots.
 You can consult the park’s mileage chart to check distances between certain landmarks (most can be reached by Highway 101, which wraps around the Olympic Peninsula).
 Weather permitting, you should be able to spot some marine wildlife at Kalaloch or Ruby Beach, or take a scenic hike on the Peabody Creek Trail, which starts right at the Park Visitor Center (check out the map here).

-San Juan Island is home to one of the largest lavender farms in the country, which also means it’s probably the best smelling destination on our list.
-Located in the middle of the island, Pelindaba Farm boasts 25 acres of rolling purple hills, plus excellent views of the Olympic Mountains.
-They are currently open to visitors, as are a slew of other spots on the island, like the Westcott Bay Shellfish Company (a good place for folks who enjoy shucking their own oysters), the San Juan Islands Museum of Art, and San Juan Island Brewing Co. (though the Whale Museum and Krystal Acres Alpaca Farm are unfortunately still closed).
+San Juan Island is home to one of the largest lavender farms in the country, which also means, come summertime, it’s probably the best smelling destination on our list.
+You can still visit Pelindaba Farm in the fall and winter though—it just won’t be quite so aromatic, since harvest season is over (grab some lavender-scented items from their gift shop to tide you over ‘till spring).
+Westcott Bay Shellfish Company is also open (and a good place for folks who enjoy shucking their own oysters), as are the San Juan Islands Museum of Art, the Whale Museum, and San Juan Island Brewing Co. (though the Krystal Acres Alpaca Farm is unfortunately still closed).

 Once you decide to take a trip out to the island, you might want to book a whale-watching tour ahead of time; the same goes for your ferry reservations (you can do so here).
 And don’t forget to eat a meal (or at least take in the view) at Friday Harbor -- the historic seaport right next door to the ferry landing.
-Most spots aren’t open for dine-in quite yet, but since it’s summer, that’s perfectly fine -- just order to-go at San Juan Bistro or Tops’l Seafood Bar and soak up that sweet (albeit fleeting) sunshine.
+Some spots have even opened for limited capacity dine-in; try Blue Water Bar & Grill for excellent views of the harbor from your dinner table.

 You know those picturesque photos people post on Instagram of crystal clear turquoise water and mountain views?
 Diablo Lake is the ideal Washington state destination to experience one for yourself IRL.
-Campsites are now open per North Cascades National Park reopening guidelines, but note that group camping is still not permitted.
-You can make reservations for Gorge Lake Campground or Colonial Creek Campground South.
-Alternatively, if you have a boat, check out Thunder Point Campground -- it’s boat-in camping only, and is first-come, first-serve.
-It’s also the largest campground on Diablo Lake.
+Most campsites are now closed for the season, so you probably want to make this a day trip, but both Gorge Lake Campground and Colonial Creek Campground South are still open if you just can’t tear yourself away.

 The Hanford Reach National Monument is just as scenic as any other Washington state destination, but not in the way you might expect; contrary to the ‘Evergreen State’ nickname, the climate here is dry, hot, and made up mostly of grasslands and desert.
 If you venture out in the evening, take a walk on the White Bluffs Trail; you’ll get an epic sunset over the sand dunes on the Columbia River for a particularly stunning happy hour.
 You might spot a bald eagle or some red winged blackbirds in the marsh areas; once you’re in the sands, look out for lizards and other small critters.